jeffreykemp/jk64-plugin-reportmap/README.md

 * You need a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key)

 ## INSTALLATION INSTRUCTIONS ##

+**Warning:** if you are upgrading to v1.0 from any prior version, this is NOT a drop-in replacement; some changes may be required to your application to support it as a number of attributes have been removed.
+Also, the minimum requirement has changed to APEX 18.2.

 1. Download the [latest release](https://github.com/jeffreykemp/jk64-plugin-reportmap/releases/latest)
 2. Install the plugin to your application - **region_type_plugin_com_jk64_report_google_map.sql**